Rongotai (electorate)

 Rongotai is a New Zealand electorate, returning a single member to the New Zealand House of Representatives.
-The current MP for Rongotai is Paul Eagle of the Labour Party.
-He has held this position since the 2017 general election.
+The current MP for Rongotai is Julie Anne Genter of the Green Party.
+She has held this position since the 2023 general election.

 Population centres

 The Rongotai electorate is centred on the southern and eastern suburbs of Wellington City.
 It stretches from Miramar in the east to take in the suburbs of Rongotai, Kilbirnie, Lyall Bay and Hataitai and runs from the south coast at Island Bay up through the southern section of the Brooklyn Hill to an east–west border next to Wellington Hospital in Newtown.
 Because Wellington Airport is within Rongotai's boundaries, the constituency also contains the Chatham Islands.
 It is named after the suburb of Rongotai which is roughly in its centre.
 Other suburbs include Berhampore, Ōwhiro Bay, Seatoun, and Roseneath.